Texas A&M vs. LSU NCAA Football Odds, Plays and Insights | November 27, 2021

 - The combined points per game average of the two teams, 56.9, is 11.4 points more than Saturday's over/under.

-- This contest's over/under is 5.1 points above the 40.4 these two squads combine to allow per game this season.
+- This contest's over/under is 5.1 points above the 40.4 these two squads combine to surrender per game this season.

 Texas A&M Stats and Trends

-- Texas A&M has played 11 games, with seven wins against the spread.

-- This season, the Aggies have an ATS record of 5-2 in their seven games as a favorite of 6.5 points or more.
+- The Aggies have been favored by 6.5 points or more seven times this season and are 5-2 ATS in those contests.

-- Texas A&M's games this year have gone over the total in four out of 12 opportunities (33.3%).
+- Texas A&M's games this year have hit the over in 33.3% of its opportunities (four times in 12 games with a set point total).

-- Texas A&M is 6-0 against the spread and 6-0 overall in games when it scores more than 25.5 points.
+- Texas A&M is 6-0 against the spread and 6-0 overall this season when the team scores more than 25.5 points.

 - Find the latest spread and moneyline odds for Texas A&M at SISportsbook.